alex-strobel/DPP-LabManual/Manuals/Workflow_research_projects/06_Analysis_plan.md

 You will then have to preprocess your data using, in the above example,

 - questionnaire and reaction time data using R
-- EEG data using BrainVidion Analyzer or eeglab
+- EEG data using BrainVision Analyzer or eeglab
 - ECG data via Kubios

 These data will have to be merged via a unified identifier (an ID).
 Often enough, this ID will be a participant-generated code (consisting of ...) to identify a participant.
 Yet, also often enough, not all data sources will be identifed by this ID, but by a running number, and there will be a separate file where the ID is associated with the running number.